rec/tails_of_the_unit_line/README.md

 ## tails of the unit line
-# a open source fantasia on a continuous collections of fractions
+# a open source fantasia on an discontinuous collections of fractions

 Objective - to decorate the unit line segment [0, 1]